 If you receive financial aid, you, as well as the Financial Aid Office, may be required to return all or a portion of the aid disbursed to you and/or to your student account to the government and/or University programs.
 This situation could result in you owing the aid funds to the University, the government, or both.

-If your circumstances require you to withdraw from all classes, you are encouraged to contact your academic advisor and the Office of Financial Aid & Scholarships, so your decision will be based on a clear understanding of the consequences of withdrawing from all classes.
+If your circumstances require you to withdraw from all classes, before taking any other action, contact your academic advisor and the Office of Financial Aid & Scholarships so your decision will be based on a clear understanding of the consequences of withdrawing from all classes.